-Results of the AMSTAR 2 assessment showed that we have high confidence in the findings of five reviews (Enthoven 2016, Santos 2015, Saragiotto 2016, van der Gaag 2020, van Tulder 2003), moderate confidence in the findings of one review (Chaparro 2013), and low confidence in the findings of one review (Urquhart 2008) (Table 4).
+Results of the AMSTAR 2 assessment showed that we have high confidence in the findings of five reviews (Enthoven 2016; Santos 2015; Saragiotto 2016; Van der Gaag 2020; Van Tulder 2003), moderate confidence in the findings of Chaparro 2013, and low confidence in the findings of Urquhart 2008.
 One review did not assess the potential impact of risk of bias in individual studies on the results of the meta-analysis and did not provide a satisfactory explanation for, and discussion of, any heterogeneity observed in the results of the review (Chaparro 2013).
-One review did not report on the sources of funding for the studies included in the review and did not carry out an adequate investigation of publication bias (small study bias) and discuss its likely impact on the results of the review (Urquhart 2008).
+One review did not report on the sources of funding for the studies included in the review and did not carry out an adequate investigation of publication bias (small study bias), and discuss its likely impact on the results of the review (Urquhart 2008).